AxiosLeo/webhook-cd/README.md

 1. **Listening for Webhooks**: An HTTP server listens for incoming webhook events from Coding.net, specifically related to merge requests (created, updated, merged, closed).
 2. **Logging & Task Tracking**: Received webhook data is logged into a MySQL database, and the status of associated tasks (e.g., merge requests) is tracked.
-3. **Automated Deployments**: Based on repository configurations (defined via environment variables), the tool monitors for deployable events (like a merged merge request).
+3. **Automated Deployments**: Based on repository configurations, the tool monitors for deployable events (like a merged merge request).
 When such an event occurs for a configured repository and branch, it performs Git operations (e.g., checkout, pull) in a specified local directory to deploy the changes.
 4. **CLI for Manual Control**: A command-line interface (CLI) tool, `wcd`, is provided for manual task inspection and triggering.

 ## Features